engineer1109/LearnVulkan/readme.md

 # LearnVulkan
    This project is mainly oriented to GUI engineering applications and advanced backend computing, such as X11, Qt, ffmpeg, OpenCV, CUDA and so on.
-Combining Vulkan with practical applications, not a pure demo.
+Combining Vulkan with practical applications, not a pure demo.  </Br>
    Planned Application Areas:
-   1.Imaging Proceessing of Vulkan
+   1. Imaging Proceessing of Vulkan
-   2.Medical Imaging of Vulkan
+   2. Medical Imaging of Vulkan
-   3.Vulkan on Qt (GAMES)
+   3. Vulkan on Qt (GAMES)
-   4.Vulkan on XWindow (GAMES)
+   4. Vulkan on XWindow (GAMES)
-   5.Vulkan with CUDA
+   5. Vulkan with CUDA
-   6.Vulkan server rendering with ffmpeg
+   6. Vulkan server rendering with ffmpeg
    This project is partly based on [SaschaWillems's Project](https://github.com/SaschaWillems/Vulkan.git), add some functions of cross-platform window operation , deleted MFC code of the main function(WinMain), and provides a unified interface api for cross-platform.
    Use sharelib (libvulkanbase.so, libvulkan_basicengine.so) instead of static lib.
    For example:
 ```
 int main(int argc,char** argv){
     bool debug=false;